everythingfunctional/veggies/README.md

 are provided, the first is used in the case of a success, and the second in the case of a failure.
 If only one is provided, then it is used in either case.

+The framework is also highly extensible.
+The `succeed` and `fail` functions are provided, which simply take a character value and produce a succeeding or failing `Result_t` value.
+This means writing your own assert functions becomes quite easy.
+However, it is recommended to use the provided assert functions when possible, in order to remain consistent with the message style.

 If you are using the provided build system, multiple *`test_`*`something` functions can be provided within a module, and multiple `something`*`_test`* modules can be provided in separate files.
 The build system will generate a driver program